-How to Use a B2B Podcast as a Sales & Lead Generation Machine
+How to Use a B2B Podcast as a Sales & Lead Generation Machine in 2026

 Traditional outreach is getting harder.
 Cold emails go unanswered.
 LinkedIn messages get ignored.
-Decision-makers are harder to reach—and even harder to engage.
+Decision-makers are harder to reach, and even harder to engage.

-But there's one channel quietly outperforming expectations—podcasting.
+But there's one channel that’s outperforming expectations, and that’s podcasting.

 According to recent research, companies with branded podcasts saw: